gallo-json/juggle-counter/docs/Reflection.md

 ## What I liked

 I liked the fact that I actually solved a small problem with this project, and helped my brother out.
-And inputing various videos, it actually did pretty well one I fine tuned the threshold argument.
+After inputing various videos, it actually did pretty well one I fine tuned the threshold argument.
 Running the same video multiple times (a video of my brother doing ~2000 juggles), it was getting conistently a value 5 +/- the actual number of juggles.
 I also learned a lot of OpenCV.

 ## Improvements